ahnyerkeester/coolaroo-iq-boost/README.md

 Now go to your iPhone and launch the Home app.
 Hit the **+** at the top and select **Add Accessory**.
 Next, select **More options...**

-If everything has worked, you should see:</br>
+If everything has worked, you should see:

-**Select an Accessory**</br>
+> **Select an Accessory**</br>
-**to Add to My Home**</br>
+>  **to Add to My Home**</br>

 and your shade should be listed there.

-The default add code for the accessory is 0314-5159
+The default add code for the accessory is 0314-5152

 # Adding More Shades

 If you have more than one shade, like I do, you'll need to have a seperate accessory for each one.
 That will also mean you'll need to set up each blind on its own remote and get the serial numbers for each remote.
 You should start by deciding what you will call each blind.
-Mine are blind north and blind south.
+Mine are "blind north" and "blind south".

 To add your second shade: